 Turn the dough out onto a sheet of plastic wrap, and press into a disk as you close the plastic wrap around the dough.
 It will still seem rough.

-Smooth out the chilled dough
+Roll out the chilled dough

 Once the dough has chilled, turn it out onto a lightly floured surface, and sprinkle the top lightly with more flour.

 Roll the dough out into a rough rectangle that is about 1 inch thick, moving the dough frequently and sprinkling it lightly with flour if it begins to stick.
-Fold the dough over on itself in thirds like you would a business letter.

 Sprinkle the dough again lightly with flour, and roll out the dough once again into a rough rectangle about 1 inch thick.
 Fold again in thirds.